Classes at EIDS/GC

 Advanced Beginner - Students learn additional soft shoe dances and begin hard shoe basics.
 They are introduced to team dancing concepts as well and attend two to times per week.
 Advancement to the next level is between one and two years.

 Novice - Students will see a change in class pace and work ethic as the complexity of choreography starts to really increase, and as such, the need to practice and improve strength, flexibility and agility really kicks in.
-Student attend classes three times per week, and begin to earn opportunities to compete at higher level competitions.
+Students attend classes three times per week, and begin to earn opportunities to compete at higher level competitions.
 Advancement to the next level is based on achievements at competitions as it is for each level going forward.

 Prizewinner - The pace continues, and some dancers will earn opportunities for competing in solo categories at regional championships as well as obtaining "unique" solo costumes.